ulikunitz/xz/README.md

 ## TODO

-1. Write the encoder dictionary.
+1. Write the writer dictionary extension.
 2. Review hash table implementation.
-1. Write an op generator consisting of the dictionary and the hashes.
+3. Write an op generator consisting of the dictionary and the hashes.